MAOMislive/Activity-Selection-Problem/README.md

 * Then the number of courses will be asked.
 * After that, the name of each activity with the starting time and the duration have to be inputed.

-# Tthings that is asked as OUTPUT:
+# Things that is asked as OUTPUT:
 * Make a list of courses inputed in name-start-finish manner.
-* Each task will have a name that will be a character like a, b, c etc. So,The courses that are selected have to be printed sequencially.
-Select the courses that has more duration and also take the maximum no. of courses.
+* Each task will have a name that will be a character like a, b, c etc. The output will print the courses sequencially that are selected.
+Also, select the courses that has more duration and also take the maximum no. of courses.
-* Lastly, calcute the profit that he will earn if he takes the outputed courses.
+* Lastly, calculate the profit that he will earn if he takes the outputed courses.

 # Examples
 * Input: